PTSD and Alcohol Co-Occurring Addiction and Mental Health

 PTSD can also be treated in an outpatient setting, which allows for the individual to return home outside of treatment hours.
 An outpatient program will likely use exposure therapy as well as group therapy and individual therapy for treating both the PTSD and the alcoholism.
 The individual meets with therapists for a given number of hours each week to attend group therapy sessions and classes that can teach relaxation techniques and stress-reducing practices.

-The Treatment Specialist Guides You To Dual Diagnosis Treatment for PTSD and Alcoholism
+Dual Diagnosis Treatment for PTSD and Alcohol Addiction

-The Treatment Specialist is a team of highly knowledgeable addiction and mental health professionals who can assist you in locating an appropriate treatment program for PTSD and co-occurring alcoholism.
-This free service can help expedite the process of getting you or your loved one the help needed to overcome this difficult dual diagnosis.
-Our free assessment tool can assist the specialists in determining the best treatment match from our vast network of high quality treatment programs.
-For free guidance in finding treatment for this dual diagnosis, please contact The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist will connect you to a treatment center that is comprised of a team of highly knowledgeable addiction and mental health professionals who can assist you in information about treatment programs for PTSD and co-occurring alcoholism.
+A Treatment Specialist will offer a free assessment tool and insurance check and verification to review your coverage.
+For free guidance with receiving treatment for this dual diagnosis, please contact a Treatment Specialist today at (866) 644-7911.